QED0711/cantus-firmus/README.md

 Now, rather than a file named `methods.js`, you will have a file called `API.js`.
 Note that this only changes the file name, and not the name within your CF instance.
 If you want the value in your context to also be named `API`, make sure to use the CF instance's `rename` method to do so.

 As the example above shows, you can combine flags and rename files in the same command.
-The above will have created the following state management resource for you:
+The above will create the following state management resource for you:

 ```
 src